Tari5-code/py_games_apps/README.md

 # Personal projects

-A folder for all my public python projects I completed.
+A folder for all my python projects I completed.
+Most of it is to practice and hone my skills.